mshuaib01/mshuaib01/README.md

 ## 🚀 About Me
 - 🌱 Currently learning **AI, Deep Learning, and Web Development**
-- 🧠 Interested in **Neural Networks, Computer Vision, and Generative AI**
+- 🧠 Interested in **Web Development, AI, Computer Vision, and Generative AI**
 - 🛠️ Building hands-on projects to sharpen technical skills
 - 🤝 Open to **internships, collaborations, and research opportunities**
 - 📫 Connect with me: